-While symptoms can vary from person to person, so can the chances of developing depression in the first place.
-Why exactly it happens to some people and not others isn’t fully understood, and it’s a multi-factorial disease, meaning, “there’s no single cause,” Fournier says.
+Symptoms can vary from person to person, and so can the chances of developing depression in the first place.
+Why exactly it happens to some people and not others isn’t fully understood, and it’s a multifactorial disease, meaning, “there’s no single cause,” Fournier says.

 Causes of Depression